Appeal against a Penalty Charge Notice (parking ticket)

 - The penalty has been paid, either in full or at the discounted rate within the discounted period.
 You will need to supply proof of payment - for example, a receipt or your payment reference number.

-If there are any other reasons why you consider we should cancel the penalty charge notice and refund any sum already paid, you will need to explain your reasons in full.
+If there are any other reasons why you consider we should cancel the Penalty Charge Notice, you will need to explain your reasons in full.

-If your representation is successful, we will cancel the penalty charge notice and notice to owner.
-If your representation is not successful we will send you a ‘notice of rejection’.
+If your representation is successful, we will cancel the Penalty Charge Notice and the Notice to Owner.
+If your representation is not successful we will send you a ‘Notice of Rejection’.

 Step 3: Appeal to the Traffic Penalty Tribunal

 If you disagree with our decision you can appeal to the independent adjudicator at the Traffic Penalty Tribunal.
-The adjudicators are independent of us and their decision is final.
+The adjudicators are independent of us and their decision is final and binding on both parties.

 You can appeal by visiting the Tribunal’s website.